With summer coming to an end in Northridge, now is an ideal time to get a head start on air conditioner maintenance.

 - Viewing the blower, motor, drain line and coils

-There’s also some upkeep you can do alone between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some upkeep you can do on your own between professional tune-ups.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a few parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?